Quercus robur: Habitat and ecology

-Pedunculate oak is a long-lived tree of high-canopy woodland, coppice and wood-pasture, and it is commonly planted in hedges.
-When compared to sessile oak, it is more abundant in the lowlands of the south and east in Britain, and it occurs on more neutral (less acid) soils.
+Pedunculate oak is a long-lived tree of high-canopy woodland, coppice and wood pasture, and it is commonly planted in hedges.
 It is rare on thin, well-drained calcareous (chalk and limestone) soil.
 Sometimes it is found on the margins of swamps, rivers and ponds, showing that it is fairly tolerant of intermittent flooding.

-Its Ellenberg values in Britain are L = 7, F = 5, R = 5, N = 4, and S = 0.
+Its Ellenberg values (as revised in 2022) in Europe are L = 7, T = 6, F = 6, R = 5, N = 2-6 and S = 0, which describe how it favours conditions of bright sunlight, moderate temperature, moisture and pH, a wide range of nutrient levels, and low salinity.

-Within its native range, Q. robur is valued for its importance to insects and other wildlife, supporting the highest biodiversity of insect herbivores of any British plant (at least 400 species).
+Within its native range, Q. robur is valued for its importance to insects and other wildlife, famously supporting the highest biodiversity of insect herbivores of any British plant (at least 400 species).
 The most well-known of these are the ones that form galls, which number about 35.
-In Britain, the knopper gall is very common, and Andricus grossulariae produces somewhat similar spiky galls on the acorn cups.
-Also common in Britain are two types of spherical galls on the twigs: the oak marble gall and the cola nut gall.
+The knopper gall is very common, and Andricus grossulariae produces somewhat similar spiky galls on the acorn cups.
+Also common are two types of spherical galls on the twigs: the oak marble gall and the cola nut gall.
 The latter are smaller and rougher than the former.
-For people who find these galls, it can be interesting to know that a single, large exit hole indicates that the wasp inside has escaped, whereas a number of smaller holes shows that it was parasitised by another insect, and these emerged instead.
+A single, large exit hole indicates that the wasp inside has escaped, whereas several smaller holes show that it was parasitised by another insect, and these emerged instead.
 The undersides of oak leaves are often covered in spangle galls, which persist after the leaves fall.

+One of the most distinctive galls is the oak apple, a 4.5 cm diameter spongy ball created from the buds by the wasp Biorhiza pallida.
+The pineapple gall, while less common, is also easily recognised.

 The quantity of caterpillar species on an oak tree increases with the age of the tree, with blue tits and great tits timing their egg hatching to the leaves opening.
 The most common caterpillar species include the winter moth, the green tortrix and the mottled umber, all of which can become extremely abundant on the first flush of leaves in May, but the oak trees do recover their foliage later in the year.

 The acorns are typically produced in large quantities every other year (unlike Q. petraea, which produces large crops only every 4-10 years) and form a valuable food resource for several small mammals and some birds, notably Eurasian jays Garrulus glandarius.
-Jays were overwhelmingly the primary propagators of oaks before humans began planting them commercially (and still remain the principal propagators for wild oaks), because of their habit of taking acorns from the umbra of its parent tree and burying them undamaged elsewhere.
-Mammals, notably squirrels who tend to hoard acorns and other nuts, usually leave them too abused to grow in the action of moving or storing them.
+Jays were overwhelmingly the primary propagators of oaks before humans began planting them commercially (and remain the principal propagators for wild oaks), because of their habit of taking acorns from the umbra of its parent tree and burying them undamaged elsewhere.